openmls/openmls/book/src/virtual_clients.md

 around the receiver, who may not be a sibling.
 The sender is always a sibling.

 When a commit that carries a `DerivationInfo` is merged, the client stores a binding from `(GroupId, GroupEpoch)` to the `EpochId` from that leaf.
+Joining a higher-level group through a virtual client's KeyPackage, by Welcome or by external commit, binds the joined epoch to the KeyPackage's derivation epoch the same way.
 The binding is keyed by epoch, not just group id, because a delayed application message from an earlier higher-level epoch must be processed with the derivation epoch that was active then.
 Bindings follow the same retention window as the message secrets store.

 ## Confirming handshake messages